double-speak/doublespeak.github.io/_poems_2023/to-sell-milk-in-brindavana.md

   he perceived as dragging the nation down.
 To this day, his works are considered incredibly influential.</p> "
 tbio: |
-  <p>Nesara Shree is a first-generation student with roots in Karnataka, India, where my parents were born and raised.
-My family has extensively read and listened to musical renditions of Kuvempu’s poetry, an interest that inspired me to translate one of our favorites into English.</p>
+  <p>Nesara Shree is a first-generation student with roots in Karnataka, India, where her parents were born and raised.
+Her family has extensively read and listened to musical renditions of Kuvempu’s poetry, an interest that inspired her to translate one of her favorites into English.</p>

-  <p>I speak both Kannada and English at home, but cannot yet write or translate direct Kannada/Brahmic script, limited to the English alphabet spellings.
-I admire the softness of our language.
-I consider it poetry in itself to be able to preserve its effortless sweetness as it passes through the restricting sieve of another tongue.</p>
+  <p>She speaks both Kannada and English at home, but cannot yet write or translate direct Kannada/Brahmic script, limited to the English alphabet spellings.
+She admires the softness of her language.
+She considers it poetry in itself to be able to preserve its effortless sweetness as it passes through the restricting sieve of another tongue.</p>
 language: Kannada
 lang: kn
 image: "/assets/images/images_23/to-sell-milk-in-brindavana.jpeg"